oracle/pgql-lang/pages/pgql-1.3-spec.md

 ## Document Outline

- - [Introduction](#introduction) contains a changelog, a note on the grammar, and this outline.
+ - [Introduction](#introduction) contains a changelog, a note on the grammar, this outline and an introduction to the property graph data model.
  - [Creating a Property Graph](#creating-a-property-graph) describes how to create a property graph from an existing set of tables in a relational database.
  - [Graph Pattern Matching](#graph-pattern-matching) introduces the basic concepts of graph querying.
  - [Grouping and Aggregation](#grouping-and-aggregation) describes the mechanism to group and aggregate results.